Why Ventilate Tunnels?

 Types of Tunnel Ventilation Systems

 A number of alternative tunnel ventilation systems are available, including transverse, semi-transverse and longitudinal.
 For short tunnels that are 3 km or less in length, longitudinal ventilation systems are generally preferred due to their modest construction cost.
 Such longitudinal ventilation systems can be provided using jetfans, Saccardo nozzles or using a push-pull arrangement with shafts.
 Depending on fire risk mitigation and the maintenance of adequate air quality, longitudinal ventilation systems can be installed in much longer tunnels.
-For example in the proposed 18 km Fehmarnbelt Tunnel connecting Germany to Denmark will be longitudinally ventilated.
+For example the proposed 18 km Fehmarnbelt Tunnel connecting Germany to Denmark will be longitudinally ventilated.

 What Mosen Can Provide